 Meet Gypsy Moon our new RV!
-Had you told us a month ago that we’d own a 33′ RV and that we’d be planning on living in it for a few months or possibly a year traveling around I’d of said…”What?!?!”.
+(2018 update, we have a 5th wheel now) Had you told us a month ago that we’d own a 33′ RV and that we’d be planning on living in it for a few months or possibly a year traveling around I’d of said…”What?!?!”.

 But here we are…